blueprint-platform/codegen-blueprint/SECURITY.md

 ## Non‑Qualifying Reports

-To keep focus on impactful issues, the following are generally excluded:
+To keep focus on impactful issues, the following are generally out of scope:

 * Best-practice suggestions without a concrete exploit
 * Generic rate-limiting or DoS claims without novel vectors